6 Steps to Accomplishing Your Life Goals and Resolutions

 "The starting point of all achievement is desire.
 Keep this constantly in mind.
 Weak desires bring weak results, just as a small amount of fire makes a small amount of heat."

 Lee Iacocca said, "The greatest discovery of my generation is that human beings can alter their lives by altering their attitudes of mind."
 What will your achievement feel like?
 How will your life unfold differently as a result?
 If the goal is a thing, some gurus of goal setting recommend that you keep a picture of the item where you see and are reminded of it every day.
-If you can’t picture yourself achieving the goal, chances are–you won’t.
+If you can’t picture yourself achieving the goal, chances are you won’t.

 Create action steps to follow.
 Identify a critical path.
 The critical path defines the key accomplishments along the way, the most important steps that must happen for the goal to become a reality.

 Stephen Covey said, "All things are created twice.
 There's a mental or first creation and a physical or second creation of all things.
 You have to make sure that the blueprint, the first creation, is really what you want, that you've thought everything through.
 Then you put it into bricks and mortar.
 Each day you go to the construction shed and pull out the blueprint to get marching orders for the day.
 You begin with the end in mind."

 Lee Iacocca said, "The discipline of writing something down is the first step toward making it happen."
 Many consultants and coaches agree completely.
 Write down the plan, the action steps, and the critical path.
 Somehow, writing down the goal, the plan, and a timeline sets events in motion that may not have happened otherwise.
 It is as if you are making a deeper commitment to goal accomplishment.
 You can’t fool yourself later.
 The written objective really was the goal.
 People have pulled written goals out of their desk drawers years after writing them down only to discover that they have achieved them.

-- Whatever you use, a day planner, an online calendar or notetaking system, a smartphone, or a handwritten list, make sure that you check your progress frequently.
+Whatever you use, a day planner, an online calendar or notetaking system, a smartphone, or a handwritten list, make sure that you check your progress frequently.
 People have been known to start their day by looking at their goals and then, scheduling time or action steps to move closer to the end they have in mind If you’re not making progress or feel stymied, don't let your optimism keep you from accomplishing your goals.

 No matter how positively you are thinking, you need to assess your lack of progress.
 Adopt a pessimist’s viewpoint; something will and probably is, going to go wrong.
 Take a look at all of the factors that are keeping you from accomplishing your goal and develop a plan to overcome them.
 Add these plan steps to your calendar system as part of your goal achievement plan.